Los Angeles Department of Transportation: DASH

 DASH is LADOT's system of neighborhood circulator bus services.
 DASH buses serve to provide localized service in a neighborhood, and for passengers making longer trips, acting as a feeder to the countywide Metro Bus and Metro Rail system.

 The name DASH started as acronym for Downtown Area Short Hop, the original purpose of the service.
 Since its launch in Downtown Los Angeles, DASH has expanded to 27 other neighborhoods in the City of Los Angeles.

 DASH buses are 30 ft or 35 ft long, making it easier to navigate in dense neighborhoods with narrower streets and tighter turns compared to a typical 40 ft transit bus.
-All buses in the DASH fleet are powered by either low-emission CNG or Propane engines or are zero-emission battery electric buses.
+All buses in the DASH fleet are powered by either low-emission CNG or are zero-emission battery electric buses.